-There are many cookbooks in my personal library, only a few would I enshrine in the list of Cookbooks I’d Rather Not Live Without.
+There are many cookbooks in my personal library, but only a few would I enshrine in the list of Cookbooks I’d Rather Not Live Without.
 One of these few, proud, elite cookbooks is Forgotten Skills of Cooking by Darina Allen (the subtitle is “The time-honored ways are the best – over 700 recipes to show you why”).

 It will surprise no one who knows me well that most of my favorite cookbooks are as much food science/theory books as recipe collections.
 I like to improvise.
 I like to understand.
 A book that can help me do this will always rise to the top.
 Forgotten Skills is one of those books.